-I know, I know—these cute little plants are just to die for!
+I know—these cute little plants are to die for!
 Don’t have soil?
 No worries!
 They don’t need it anyway.
-They absorb nutrients and water through trichomes which is just a fancy name for the fine hairs located on the leaves.
-(Kind of like our fine hairs on our arms).
+They absorb nutrients and water through trichomes, a fancy name for the fine hairs on the leaves.
+(Kind of like the fine hairs on our arms).

-These trendy plants are low-maintenance and so you can get away with some little negligence.
-Less maintenance and easier to take care of than your traditional succulent plant, count me in!
+These trendy plants are low-maintenance, so that you can get away with some negligence.
+It requires less maintenance and is easier to care for than your traditional succulent plant.
+Count me in!

 Losing an air plant is a sad affair.
-Though hard to kill, these plants will collapse on you due to several reasons.
+Though hard to kill, these plants will collapse on you for several reasons.
 The most common, however, is regarding watering.
 The following watering best practices are valuable for a healthy air plant.

 Do Air Plants Need Water?

 A common myth associated with growing air plants is that they don’t need water since they grow in the air.
-This is fueled by the fact that they absorb water from the atmosphere and so they can survive long periods with little or no water.
-If you follow such advice, you’ll soon end up with a withered plant.
+This is fueled by the fact that they absorb water from the atmosphere and can survive long periods with little or no water.
+Following such advice, you’ll soon end up with a withered plant.

-While it’s true air plants absorb water from the atmosphere, the environment they’re grown in has a huge bearing on this.
-Their native tropical rainforest habitats are very humid and they get along pretty well.
+While it’s actual air plants absorb water from the atmosphere, the environment they’re grown in has a significant bearing on this.
+Their native tropical rainforest habitats are humid, and get along pretty well.

-In home settings however, the humidity is nothing close compared to the forests out there and so they have to be watered just like any house plant.
+In-home settings, however, the humidity is nothing close compared to the forests, so they have to be watered like any house plant.

 One way to water your air plants is to soak them in water.
 We recommended using a large bowl like this or something similar.